 Housing 500 researchers over 12 levels, it is set to become the site of Australia’s first proton therapy unit, delivering cancer-destroying protons to the tumour site of otherwise inoperable cancers, without affecting healthy tissues.

 The University of Adelaide Health and Medical Sciences Building supports medicine, nursing and dentistry students as well as around 400 health sciences researchers.

 Opened in 2017, the University's new building will continue to build on the 130-year partnership between the University of Adelaide and the Royal Adelaide Hospital.

 University of South Australia’s Health Innovation Building will house the Centre for Cancer Biology, an alliance between the university and SA Pathology, developing links between the UniSA community and up to 250 of Australia’s top researchers who are working to develop a more in-depth understanding of cancer and health issues.

 The Centre has a specific focus on fundamental research that is relevant to many types of cancer, as well as the research of blood-related cancers, such as leukaemia and lymphoma.

-The Women’s and Children’s Hospital is Adelaide’s leading provider of specialist care for children and is the state’s largest maternity and obstetric service.
-The new Women’s and Children’s and Hospital will give women, children and babies access to the most advanced acute care.
+The new Women’s Hospital will give women and babies access to the most advanced acute care.
 Collocating with the new Royal Adelaide Hospital will support more complex obstetric and paediatric services for patients who need access to a wider range of specialist clinicians, with adult emergency specialist support and intensive care on hand when needed.

 TechInSA offers business incubation, advice on marketing and business development, and export assistance to technology companies, while also providing: